notifylk/notify-php/README.md

 $user_id = "user_id_example"; // string | API User ID - Can be found in your settings page.
 $api_key = "api_key_example"; // string | API Key - Can be found in your settings page.
 $message = "message_example"; // string | Text of the message.
 320 chars max.
-$to = "to_example"; // string | Number to send the SMS.
+$to = "9471XXXXXXX"; // string | Number to send the SMS.
 Better to use 9471XXXXXXX format.
-$sender_id = "sender_id_example"; // string | This is the from name recipient will see as the sender of the SMS.
+$sender_id = "NotifyDEMO"; // string | This is the from name recipient will see as the sender of the SMS.
 Use \\\"NotifyDemo\\\" if you have not ordered your own sender ID yet.
-$contact_fname = "contact_fname_example"; // string | Contact First Name - This will be used while saving the phone number in your Notify contacts.
+$contact_fname = ""; // string | Contact First Name - This will be used while saving the phone number in your Notify contacts.
-$contact_lname = "contact_lname_example"; // string | Contact Last Name - This will be used while saving the phone number in your Notify contacts.
+$contact_lname = ""; // string | Contact Last Name - This will be used while saving the phone number in your Notify contacts.
-$contact_email = "contact_email_example"; // string | Contact Email Address - This will be used while saving the phone number in your Notify contacts.
+$contact_email = ""; // string | Contact Email Address - This will be used while saving the phone number in your Notify contacts.
-$contact_address = "contact_address_example"; // string | Contact Physical Address - This will be used while saving the phone number in your Notify contacts.
+$contact_address = ""; // string | Contact Physical Address - This will be used while saving the phone number in your Notify contacts.
-$contact_group = 56; // int | A group ID to associate the saving contact with
+$contact_group = 0; // int | A group ID to associate the saving contact with

 try {
     $api_instance->sendSMS($user_id, $api_key, $message, $to, $sender_id, $contact_fname, $contact_lname, $contact_email, $contact_address, $contact_group);